A Kernel Test for Causal Association via Noise Contrastive Backdoor Adjustment: Simulations

-\paragraph{Choice of kernels, a cautionary tale} To improve the power of bd-HSIC, we could instead use a linear kernel. \Cref{plot_1linear_bin} illustrates that bd-HSIC has comparable power to PDS, when using a linear kernel for testing the do-null when one considers the univariate binary treatment case.
+To improve the power of bd-HSIC, we could instead use a linear kernel. \Cref{plot_1linear_bin} illustrates that bd-HSIC has comparable power to PDS, when using a linear kernel for testing the do-null when one considers the univariate binary treatment case.

 However, when applying the linear kernel to univariate data for a continuous treatment the test becomes uncalibrated.
 In fact, the linear kernel makes bd-HSIC much more sensitive to confounding, exhibited in \Cref{linear_break_rip}.